 Spanish Language School Hopping in Central

-Learning in Five Different
+A Custom Summer Itinerary Learning at Five Different

 Near the end of my 3-month study tour in Costa Rica friends marveled that I had been so many places in one summer.
 Many of them had spent the same amount of time studying Spanish at just one school.
 My unquenchable wanderlust